yoanmalie/d8-theming-guide/core-themes/bartik.md

 ### Moving Bartik forward

 During the development of Drupal 8, the Bartik theme was bairly making progress.
+For this reason, the maintainership for the theme has changed.
+Emma Maria is the new maintainer.
+This happend after the first couple of beta's.
+Since then Bartik really started to move forward again.

 - new maintainer: Emma
 - interview with Emma